ampize/docs/content/docs/guides/datamodels.md

 href: /docs/guides/datamodels
 ---
-AMPize uses its own data framework called Alambic to connect heterogeneous data sources.
-The core system is based on Facebook GraphQL and relies on a declarative and strong-types data model, which describes the types of objects that can be returned, the relations between them and the queries endpoints.
+AMPize uses its own data framework called Alambic to connect and query heterogeneous data sources.
+Alambic is based on Facebook GraphQL and relies on a declarative and strong-types data model, which describes the types of objects that can be returned, the relations between them and the queries endpoints.

 <br>